Situation

 Applying Design and Story Concepts to Redwood Rally, Other Key Areas

 Despite the changes in corporate strategy, Storyland Studios’ design and storytelling principles were successfully applied in the development of the new Barney Oldfield’s Redwood Rally Ride and other key areas.
-These new attractions opened in the Summer of 2023, offering guests a revitalised experience that honors the park’s legacy while providing new adventures.
+These new attractions opened in the Summer of 2023, offering guests a revitalized experience that honors the park’s legacy while providing new adventures.